The molecules behind mimicry

 For more than a century, biologists have used Heliconius as a model of mimicry, an adaptation that has been observed in not only insects, but also fish, reptiles, amphibians, and perhaps birds.
 Across the Heliconius genus, mimicry is remarkably prevalent, including large coalitions of Heliconius species that live alongside assorted unrelated butterflies and day-flying moths that have all converged on a single warning pattern.

-In the latest issue of GENETICS, Kronforst and Papa review the genetics of wing patterning in Heliconius, charting how rapidly-expanding genomic knowledge of the system promises to provide insights into some of the oldest questions about adaptive processes.
+In the June issue of GENETICS, Kronforst and Papa review the genetics of wing patterning in Heliconius, charting how rapidly-expanding genomic knowledge of the system promises to provide insights into some of the oldest questions about adaptive processes.

 The first biologist to explain how mimicry might evolve was explorer-naturalist Henry Walter Bates.
 Inspired by data collected on an epic expedition to the Amazon with his friend Alfred Russel Wallace, Bates’ 1862 proposal was one of the first applications of the radical new theory developed by Wallace and Charles Darwin — evolution by natural selection.
 In his butterfly surveys, Bates noticed that palatable and unpalatable species sometimes shared nearly identical warning patterns.
 He reasoned that the more delicious varieties gained a selective advantage by mimicking the patterns used by the unpleasant tasting species.
 This type of mimicry is now known as Batesian.